StencilFrame/autopilot/README.md

 #### Markdown Runbooks

 Markdown runbooks are defined by listing ordered steps with instructions and code blocks for shell steps.
-DoNot extracts the first ordered list in the file as the runbook steps.
+AutoPilot extracts the first ordered list in the file as the runbook steps.
 If there are multiple ordered lists, only the first one is considered.

-DoNot supports and detects two types of steps: manual and shell (automatic).
+AutoPilot supports and detects two types of steps: manual and shell (automatic).
 If a step has a code block, it's considered a shell step; otherwise, it's a manual step.

 ##### Example